AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Text Modality

-\textbf{Diffusion Models.} Several works also explore adopting a diffusion-based approach to generate text which holds the advantage of generating more diverse text samples, Diffusion-LM \cite{li2022diffusion} introduces a diffusion-based approach for text generation, which denoises random noise into word vectors in a non-autoregressive manner.
+\textbf{Diffusion Models.} Several works also explore adopting DMs to generate text, which holds the advantage of generating more diverse text samples, Diffusion-LM \cite{li2022diffusion} introduces a diffusion-based approach for text generation, which denoises random noise into word vectors in a non-autoregressive manner.
 DiffuSeq \cite{gong2023diffuseq} also adopts a diffusion model for text generation, which shows high diversity during generation.
-GENIE \cite{lin2023text} proposes a pre-training framework to pre-train the language model, generating text of high quality and diversity.